krishaamer/green-filter-research/research/literature/sustainability.md

 -   Jerrett et al. (2022) says, In California, “Wildfires are the second most important source of emissions in 2020” and “Wildfires in 2020 negate reductions in greenhouse gas emissions from other sectors.”

--   Quantifying climate damage (T.-P. Wang & Teng (2022)) proposes scenarios of climate damage
+-   Quantifying climate damage (T.-P. Wang & Teng (2022)) proposes scenarios of climate damage.

 ### Ecosystem Services {#ecosystem-services}